Freedom in the World

 Political Rights (1 = best, 7 = worst)

-In February 2010, former vice president Laura Chinchilla of the PLN became Costa Rica’s first female president, capturing nearly 47 percent of the vote in the first round.
-Chinchilla defeated Ottón Solís of the Citizens’ Action Party (PAC), who won 25 percent, and the Libertarian Movement Party (PML)’s Otto Guevara, who finished with approximately 21 percent.
-The balloting resulted in a divided Legislative Assembly: the PLN lost two seats for a total of 24 seats, the PAC won 11, the PML captured 9, the PUSC took 6, and Accessibility without Exclusion captured 4 seats, while the remaining 3 seats went to other smaller parties.
+In February 2010, former vice president Laura Chinchilla of the PLN became Costa Rica’s first female president, capturing nearly 47 percent of the vote in the first round, and defeating Ottón Solís of the Citizens’ Action Party (PAC) and Otto Guevara of the Libertarian Movement Party (PML).
+The balloting resulted in a divided Legislative Assembly: the PLN lost two seats for a total of 24 seats, the PAC won 11, the PML captured 9, the PUSC took 6, and the Accessibility without Exclusion Party (PASE) captured 4 seats, while the remaining 3 seats went to other smaller parties.

 While the quality of life in Costa Rica is relatively high for the region, economic growth is hampered by the national debt, inflation, and cost-of-living increases.
-The global economic crisis has further threatened economic stability in the country, with unemployment rates reaching a 20-year high in 2009 of nearly 7.3 percent.
-Chinchilla introduced new social programs in 2010 and planned to explore free trade agreements with the European Union, South Korea, China and Singapore in an effort to increase foreign investment and reverse the trend of growing poverty.
+The global economic crisis has further threatened economic stability in the country, though the economy posted a modest recovery in 2010 and 2011.
+Chinchilla signed free trade agreements with China, which went into effect in 2011, and Singapore in April 2010 in an effort to increase foreign investment and reverse the trend of growing poverty.

 Costa Rica is an electoral democracy.
-The 2010 Legislative and presidential elections were considered free and fair.
+The 2010 legislative and presidential elections were considered free and fair.
 The president and members of the 57-seat, unicameral Legislative Assembly are elected for single four-year terms and can seek a nonconsecutive second term.
 The main political parties are the PLN, the PAC, the PML, and the PUSC.
 A special chamber of the Supreme Court chooses an independent national election commission.
-Ahead of the 2010 elections, Costa Rica approved reforms to its electoral law, including the prohibition of anonymous and foreign campaign donations, revised regulations surrounding government financing of political parties, and new quotas designed to promote women’s leadership roles within political parties.
+Ahead of the 2010 elections, Costa Rica approved reforms to its electoral law, including revised regulations on political party and campaign financing, and new quotas for women’s participation in political parties.
+Women were elected to 39 percent of the Legislative Assembly seats in the 2010 elections.

 Every president since 1990 has been accused of corruption after leaving office, with the exception of Óscar Arias.
 In 2010, Rodrigo Arias, brother of Óscar Arias, was accused of misusing funds from the Central American Bank of Economic Integration.
-The case was investigated by the government but quickly dropped due to pressure from Arias’ allies.
-Costa Rica was ranked 41 out of 178 countries surveyed in Transparency International’s 2010 Corruption Perceptions Index.
+Although the initial investigation by the government was quickly dropped due to pressure from Arias’ allies, the investigation was re-opened in 2011; he was ultimately absolved by the Supreme Court.
+In April 2011, former president Miguel Ángel Rodríguez was sentenced to five years in prison following his conviction on corruption charges.
+In 2009, former president Rafael Ángel Calderón was convicted on embezzlement charges.
+Though his conviction was upheld in May 2011, his five-year sentence was reduced.
+Costa Rica was ranked 50 out of 183 countries surveyed in Transparency International’s 2011 Corruption Perceptions Index.

 The government recognizes freedom of religion.
-President Arias backed a 2009 bill which sought to declare Costa Rica a “secular state,” rather than a Roman Catholic state, which created tension between his government and the church; however, the bill was not adopted by the legislature as of the end of 2010.
-However, President Laura Chinchilla made efforts in 2010 to repair government relations with the Catholic Church by putting a government representative in the church: Fernando Sanchez.
+President Arias backed a 2009 bill that sought to declare Costa Rica a “secular state,” rather than a Roman Catholic state; however, the bill, which is not supported by current president Laura Chinchilla, had not been adopted by the end of 2011.
 Academic freedom is respected.

-The constitution provides for freedom of assembly and association, and numerous nongovernmental organizations (NGOs) are active.
-Although labor unions organize and mount frequent protests with minimal governmental interference, employers often ignore minimum-wage and social security laws, and the resulting fines are insignificant.
+The constitution provides for freedoms of assembly and association, and numerous nongovernmental organizations (NGOs) are active.
+Although labor unions organize and mount frequent protests with minimal governmental interference, employers often ignore minimum wage and social security laws, and the resulting fines are insignificant.

-As the drug trade expands in Costa Rica, the country has experienced a significant increase in homicides, with a homicide rate in 2010 of approximately 11 murders per every 100,000 people.
-Costa Rica has become a popular location for the warehousing and transport of cocaine destined for the United States.
-Between 2005 and 2010, Costa Rica captured a total of 194 tons of cocaine.
-However, despite such efforts, the United States included Costa Rica, which is a transshipment point between Colombia and Honduras, on its list of countries with major drug trafficking operations.
-At least 500,000 Nicaraguan immigrants live in the country illegally.
 A 2006 law permits security forces to raid any home, business, or vehicle where they suspect undocumented immigrants, who can then be detained indefinitely.
 Abuse and extortion of migrants by the Border Guard have also been reported.
-Reforms made to migration law that went into effect in March 2010 include implementing fines against employers who hire illegal immigrants and creating stricter controls over marriages between Costa Ricans and foreigners in an effort to prevent “marriages of convenience.”
+Reforms made to migration law that went into effect in March 2010 include fines for employers who hire undocumented immigrants and stricter controls over marriages between Costa Ricans and foreigners.

 Indigenous rights are not a government priority, and NGOs estimate that about 73 percent of the country’s 70,000 indigenous people have little access to health and education services, electricity, or potable water.
 Costa Ricans of African descent have also faced racial and economic discrimination.